-(a) Represents RSUs and restricted shares granted under the Company's Amended and Restated Incentive Compensation Plan (as amended March 26, 2012, the "Incentive Plan").
+(a) Represents RSUs and restricted shares granted under the Incentive Plan.

 The RSUs and restricted shares granted to Mr. Roberts and RSUs granted to Messrs.
 Booth, Pearce, Smith, and Ulatowski have performance-based vesting requirements and are more fully described in the Compensation Discussion and Analysis section of this Proxy Statement.